The population of SNe/SNRs in the starburst galaxy Arp 220. A self-consistent analysis of 20 years of VLBI monitoring: Discussion

 \subsubsection{The nature of the brightest objects}

 The brightest objects in Fig. \ref{fig:LD} all show lightcurves (see Appendix \ref{app:book}) consistent with expansion in a dense, ionised CSM.
-Indeed, given the tentative expansion velocities of a few thousand km/s (Fig. \ref{fig:sizevstime}) and their high luminosities, multiple objects are consistent with significantly longer rise times than expected if synchrotron self-absorption is the dominant absorption mechanism \citep[their Fig. 2]{chevalier2006}.
+Indeed, given expansion velocities of a few thousand km/s and high luminosities, multiple objects have significantly longer rise times than expected if synchrotron self-absorption is the dominant absorption mechanism (see Fig. 2 of \citealt{chevalier2006}).
 It is thus likely that free-free absorption from the ionised CSM is significant in these objects.

 Given the background presented in Sect. \ref{sect:radiofromSN} we expect to see a few objects in the early radio SN-stage, rising at 3.6 and 6\,cm but with weak or undetected 18\,cm emission, such as 0.2262+0.512 (see Fig. \ref{fig:riselowL}).
 Objects with high explosion energies evolving in a dense, ionised CSM are then expected to reach their respective peak luminosities later at longer wavelengths, such as 0.2195+0.492 (see Fig. \ref{fig:svarlowL}), followed by an optically thin decline such as 0.2122+0.482 (see Fig. \ref{fig:fall}).
 As the shock wave reaches the ISM, the lightcurves may, in case of a sharp boundary to a higher-density ISM, rise at all frequencies, such as 0.2108+0.512 (see Fig. \ref{fig:rise}) or, in case of no sharp boundary, flatten (as seems to be the case for 0.2122+0.482 in 2014) due to the constant density.
 The subsequent SNR phase, when the blast wave expands in the constant density ISM, is expected to show a slow optically thin decline, such as observed in 0.2171+0.484 (see Fig. \ref{fig:svar}).
-Because multiple studies (e.g. \citealt{smith1998b,lonsdale2006,varenius2016}) argue that (foreground) free-free absorption may significantly reduce the measured 18\,cm flux densities, we expect to see a few sources, in particular towards the centres of the nuclei, with relatively weak 18\,cm emission.
-This could explain the almost flat spectrum of 0.2122+0.482.
+Because multiple studies (for example \citealt{smith1998b,lonsdale2006,varenius2016}) argue that (foreground) free-free absorption may significantly reduce the measured 18\,cm flux densities, we expect to see a few sources, in particular towards the centres of the nuclei, with relatively weak 18\,cm emission.
+This could explain the spectrum of 0.2122+0.482.
 Also 0.2253+0.483 (see Fig. \ref{fig:falllowL}) could be an example of a blast wave hidden behind significant foreground absorption.